-The British Society for Immunology is excited to offer a new training programme designed for wet-lab life scientists with no previous experience on bioinformatics or coding.
+The British Society for Immunology is excited to offer a new training programme designed to equip wet-lab life scientists with the skills and confidence to perform their own bioinformatic data analysis.
 The programme has been developed and is delivered by the Glasgow Bioinformatic Core and is being offered by the British Society for Immunology.

 The first course ‘Omic data analysis and visualisation using R’ is essential for complete beginners, covering the foundations of bioinformatics, R-coding and omic data visualisation.
-It starts on Monday 14 November 2022 and consists of ten sessions in total, taking place on weekdays in the morning.
-Registration closes on Monday 31 October.
+Please see confirmed dates for 2023 below.

 |Bulk RNA-seq||ssRNA-seq||Proteomics &

 |Functions, signatures and biomarkers||SUGGESTED||SUGGESTED||10-14 July|

 |Command-line omics, Linux and Python||SUGGESTED||REQUIRED||7-18 August|

 ** Friday 1 to 29 September: Five full days of study on consecutive Fridays.

 More topics and dates coming soon.
 Please keep an eye out on our website and social media channels @britsocimm.

 The course has had over 600 attendees since 2020, with a mean rating of 9.4/10 for content and delivery, and 93% of participants thinking the session length and pace was “about right”, after 258 reviews.

 “Great course!
 Never thought that something so complex like R could be explained is such clear and simple manner.”